DavidSCN/code-gallery/coupled_laplace_problem/README.md

 ```
 This command will generate two executables: one for the `coupled_laplace_problem` and one for the `fancy_boundary_condition` participant.
 ```
-make run
+./coupled_laplace_problem
 ```
 excutes the `coupled_laplace_problem`.
-In order to run the coupled simulation, execute
+In order to start the coupled simulation, execute
 ```
 ./fancy_boundary_condition
 ```